Bellsbank

 Bellsbank is a village half a mile away from the market town of Dalmellington in East Ayrshire, Scotland.
 It is the second-highest place in East Ayrshire; only Muirkirk is higher than this.
 Bellsbank is now classed as a separate town from Dalmellington.

 History

 Bellsbank was originally established to provide housing for the population of Benquhat (one of several "ghost" villages in the Doon Valley that have been demolished).

 Expanded between the wars to house miners from worked out areas that were relocated there.
 Laid out by the County Council the houses looked out over Bogton Loch, Craigengillan Estate and the Loch Doon Hills.

 Educational provision

 Bellsbank welcomed a new primary school in February 2020, to replace the old school opened in 1955.
 The new school was built in the grounds of the old school and opened to pupils on 9 February 2020.
-The current head teacher is Donald Currie.
+The current head teacher is Fiona Greig.